turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 ### Check for Understanding

-With your partner, answer the questions below.
+On your own, answer the questions below.

 * Classes, instances, objects
     * What is a Class?